fabsig/GPBoost/docs/Main_parameters.rst

 GPBoost: Summary of Most Important Parameters
 =============================================

-This page contains a summary of the most important parameters. **This includes tuning and other parameters for the tree-boosting part and modeling specifications and optimization parameters for the Gaussian process and random effects part**.
+This page contains a summary of the most important parameters.
+We distinguish between (i) tuning and other parameters for the tree-boosting part and (ii) modeling specifications and optimization parameters for the Gaussian process and random effects part.
+Currently, the GPBoost library supports the following likelihoods / objective functions for combining tree boosting with Gaussian process and random effects models:
+"gaussian", "bernoulli_probit" (="binary"), "bernoulli_logit", "poisson", "gamma".
+This distribution of the data can be specified through the
+``objective`` paramter for the tree oart or the ``likelihood`` parameter for the random effects model part.

 .. contents:: **Contents**
     :depth: 2